smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/03-Train-taxiFare-on-gcp/README.md

 Deploy, train and use your pipeline model with GCP.

-You've trained and evaluated your first Pipeline on your laptop, now you'll do everything on GCP.
+You've trained and evaluated your first Pipeline on your laptop, now you'll do everything on GCP - in the cloud.

 ## Complete `TaxiFareModel/trainer.py` to be trainable and deployable to GCP